We offer four levels of 10-week Japanese courses over the whole academic year:

 - have received an introduction to the language (pronunciation, vocabulary and basic grammar)

-- be able to read and write simple texts in Japanese using the Japanese alphabet (Hiragana and some Kanji)
+- be able to use the Japanese alphabets (Hiragana and some Kanji)

 - have been introduced to some aspects of Japanese culture, traditional customs and habits in Japan